ritika-b/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 Smart contracts can connect to real-world market prices of assets to produce powerful applications.
 Chainlink's **[Data Feeds](../using-chainlink-reference-contracts/)** feature allows users to quickly and securely connect smart contracts to such assets in a single call.

+Smart contracts can connect to real-world market prices of assets to produce powerful applications.
+Chainlink's **[Data Feeds](../using-chainlink-reference-contracts/)** feature allows users to quickly and securely connect smart contracts to such assets in a single call.
+You can read more about the applications of data feeds <a href="/docs/other-tutorials/#data-feeds-tutorials">here</a>.

-# 2. What language is a smart contract written in?
+# 2. What language is a smart contract written in? <a name="q2"></a>

 <<<<<<< HEAD
 The most popular language for writing smart contracts on Ethereum is [Solidity](https://docs.soliditylang.org/en/v0.8.7/).
 It was created by the Ethereum Foundation specifically for smart contract development and is constantly being updated.